Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 Tucked off the tip of Italy’s boot, the island of Sicily has been luring people to her shores at the crossroads of the Mediterranean Sea for millennia.

-Throughout the ages, waves of people – Phoenicians, Greeks, Carthaginians, Romans, Byzantines, Arabs, Normans, the list goes on – have all added their cultural spice to Sicily’s great mortar pot, creating the rich and vibrant society that exists today.
-They’ve also left an extraordinary legacy of living traditions, amazing historic sites and delicious flavours.
+Throughout the ages, waves of people – Phoenicians, Greeks, Carthaginians, Romans, Byzantines, Arabs, Normans and more – have all added their cultural spice to Sicily’s great mortar pot, creating the rich and vibrant society that exists today.
+They’ve also left an extraordinary legacy of living traditions, amazing historic sites, and delicious flavours.

-Add to the mix golden sandy beaches and offshore isles lapped by azure seas, rustic villages where life goes on much as it has forever, beautiful Baroque cities and medieval old towns, monumental ancient temples, six World Heritage areas (with multiple sites to visit), sweeping mountains and valleys, and two of the world’s most active volcanoes.
-It’s little wonder Sicily continues to draw people from around the world today.
+Add to the mix golden sandy beaches and offshore isles lapped by azure seas, rustic villages where life goes on much as it has forever, beautiful Baroque cities and medieval old towns, monumental ancient temples, sweeping mountains and valleys, and two of the world’s most active volcanoes: it’s little wonder Sicily continues to draw people from around the world today.

-Distance: If you do everything in this itinerary, you’ll travel around 1,300km (810 miles) give or take; more if you do some of the suggested extra activities.
+Distance: Around 1,300km (810 miles) if you do everything in this itinerary; more if you do some of the suggested extra activities.

 What’s the route?